MattNikonorov/Typing-Animation-in-CSS/README.md

 https://codepen.io/matveynikon/pen/qBjPRWe

-I found that typing effects inside SaaS or Product landing pages are more inviting and engaging to visitors looking to use their products or services.
+I found that typewriter effects inside SaaS or Product landing pages are more inviting and engaging to visitors looking to use their products or services.
-As someone who spent a lot of time developing Web Services and Web Apps, I can say from experience that typing animation are a definite win when it comes to building a unique and engaging landing page.
-The typed out "Get started today" at the end is a call to action that also implements the typewriter animation, and unlike most static call to action elements, it is only displayed once the visitor's attention is hooked on the previous typed out elements pointing out the different use cases and implementations of "RandomSaaS".
+As someone who spent a lot of time developing Web Services and Web Apps, I can say from experience that typing effects are a definite win when it comes to building a unique and engaging landing page.
+The typed out "Get started today" at the end is a call to action that also implements the typewriter effect, and unlike most static call to action elements, it is only displayed after the visitor's attention is focused on the previous typed out elements pointing out the different use cases and implementations of "RandomSaaS".
 ************

 ## Conclusion
 That's it for this tutorial!

-I hope that at this point you know how to make, style, and implement the typing effect to make your webpage more engaging to visitors, as well as to show of your web design skills ;)
+I hope that at this point you know how to make, style, and implement the typewriter effect to make your webpages more engaging to visitors, as well as to show-off your web design skills ;)